An Algebraic Geometric Foundation for a Classification of Superintegrable Systems in Arbitrary Dimension: Superintegrable Killing tensors

 \begin{proof} Using the identities

 which follow from a symmetrisation of the Killing equation respectively an antisymmetrisation of the Bianchi identity, we have

 \end{proof}

-\begin{proposition} For an irreducible non-degenerate superintegrable system the values of the Killing tensors and of the structure tensor at a given point uniquely determine the values of the covariant derivative of the structure tensor at this point. \end{proposition}
+\begin{lemma} Suppose the values of the Killing tensors and of the structure tensors of two non-degenerate superintegrable systems coincide in a fixed point.
+Then the values of the covariant derivatives of the structure tensors also coincide in this point. \end{lemma}

 \begin{proof} Substituting the derivative of \eqref{eq:shortcut:1,1},

 together with \eqref{eq:prolongation:K} into \eqref{eq:noname} yields

 Now suppose we have two structure tensors with the same values in a fixed point~$x_0$.
 Denote their difference by $\delta T_{ijk}$.
 Then the difference of the two copies of the above equation at~$x_0$, obtained for each of the structure tensors, is